syncfusion-content/winui-docs/winui/Barcode/Symbology-Types.md

 ---
 layout: post
 title: Types of Symbology in Syncfusion Barcode control for Winui
-description: Different types of Symbology in one-dimensional and two-dimensional barcodes are explained.
+description: Shows different types of Symbology in one-dimensional and two-dimensional barcodes in Barcode Control
 platform: WinUI
 control: Barcode
 documentation: ug
 ---

-# Types of Symbology
+# Types of Barcode Symbology

 Barcode Symbology supports 11 variants of one dimension and 2 variants of two dimensional barcodes that are shown as follows.